 Okay.
 I think we've covered this topic enough to stop here.

 The iPod was a great product.
-Between the fast FireWire syncing, the slick industrial design and portable-ness of it and the large hard drive, it was definitely above the competition.
-But it makes absolutely no sense to disparage the commenters of the infamous Thread 500 as being shortsighted idiots or whatever.
+Between the fast FireWire syncing, the slick industrial design and portable-ness of it and the large hard drive, it was definitely ahead of the competition.
+But it makes absolutely no sense to disparage the commenters of the infamous Thread 500 as being shortsighted idiots.
 A lot of the takes in that thread make good sense in the context of October 2001.
 And now that I finally have this article written, I am going to post it over and over and over again any time someone brings this up.